VelionProject/Solen-Semantic-Frameworks/README.md

 ## License

 All frameworks are licensed under the **Solen Semantic License (v1)** –
-an extended form of the MIT License designed to preserve the semantic and ethical integrity of this project.
+ License designed to preserve the semantic and ethical integrity of this project.

 ### Solen Semantic License (v1)